 Member Services Hours

 Member Services is open Monday through Friday from 8 a.m. to 5 p.m. and Saturdays from 8:30 a.m. to 2 p.m.
-Offices are closed on Sundays.
+The POA offices are closed on Sundays.

 Golf Course Closure

 The golf course will be closed from Oct.
 8 through Oct.
 28 for overseeding.
 To protect the seedlings and allow the new grass to become established, golf cart drivers are asked to stay on the path for approximately three weeks after the golf course reopens.

 Residents are required to register their golf carts with the POA.
 A valid Certificate of Liability coverage which identifies the registering member as the policyholder must be submitted at the time of registration.

 POA Regular Session Board Meetings are held on the first Tuesday of each month at 6 p.m. in the Holiday Bay Room at the lodge.
 Agendas are posted on the POA website four days in advance of the meeting.
 Meetings are streamed live on the POA website at canyonlakepoa.com and broadcast on channel 39 (Verizon Cable subscribers) and channel 29 (Spectrum Cable subscribers).